cdondrup/petri_net/README.md

 This links to the KB described above and should be self-explanatory.

 The next part describes the actions that can be used in this domain.
 These are not the actual actions that are described above but Petri-Net internal action definitions.
 These can be used in the Petri-Net and will then call either a ROS action server or a RPN action server.
-If ou would like to know more about atomic actions, please have a look at the documentation linked at the top of this file.
+If you would like to know more about atomic actions, please have a look at the documentation linked at the top of this file.
-The maine thing to notice here is they define the three key words `ros_action`, `rpn_action`, and `kb_action` that can be used to define what type of action you want to create.
+The main thing to notice here is they define the three key words `ros_action`, `rpn_action`, and `kb_action` that can be used to define what type of action you want to create.

 ```yaml
 action_types: